turingschool/curriculum/source/projects/gaming/metro-getting-started.markdown

 ## What you are making?

-By the end of this portion of the tutorial you will build a game title screen that will allow a player to start or exit the game.
+By the end of this tutorial you will build a game title screen that will allow a player to start or exit the game.

 ![Title Screen With Menu](title-screen-with-menu.png)